stas00/the-art-of-debugging/methodology.md

 # Cheatsheets

-While aliases are super handy, too many aliases can be difficult to remember so it's also very useful to have topical cheatsheets.
-I have a cheatsheet for git, python, gdb, transformers, conda, pip, bash, etc. In those cheatsheets I write very dense one line comments of what the following line does and I constantly improve them.
-This helps me to map things out and know where I can quickly find a specific solution.
+While aliases are super handy, too many aliases can be difficult to remember, therefore it's also very useful to have various cheatsheets each specific to a sub-field of your occupation.
+I have a cheatsheet for git, python, gdb, transformers, conda, pip, bash, etc. In those cheatsheets I write very dense one-line comments of what the following line does, a compact output if relevant, and I constantly improve and re-organize them.
+This helps me to map things out in my head and know where I can quickly find a specific solution.
+StackOverflow is awesome, but having my own StasOverflow is priceless.

-For example here is a snipped of my git cheatsheet:
+For example, here is a snipped of my git cheatsheet:

 ```
 # ranges illustration
 A ─┬─ E ── F ── G   master
    └─ B ── C ── D   fix
 git log master..fix   BCD
 git log master...fix  BCD and EFG

 git log master 	      reachable parents from master
 git log ^master 	  exclude reachable parents from master